Summer Engineering Workshop Overview

 During the first week of the program students will begin to develop engineering skills such as engineering problem-solving, design thinking, and spatial reasoning through a series of small-scale projects.
 During the second week of the workshop students will focus on designing and building a larger-scale engineering prototype of their choice.

-Day Program: Session 1 is primarily a residential program but a few students may be admitted as day students.
+- Day Program: This is primarily a residential program but a few students will be admitted as day students.
 The day program will be held from 9am to 4pm, Monday–Friday.

 Location: This workshop will take place at Thayer School of Engineering at Dartmouth.
 Get directions.